Kazerun: Fruit and vegetable fields

-Agricultural Cold Storages
+Agricultural cold storage

 Kazerun has a total of 36 cold storage units for storing agricultural products.

-Wheat Silo of Kazerun
+Wheat silo of Kazerun

 The big wheat storage silo of Kazerun has a capacity of 50,000 tons.

 Water reserves

 Nargesi Dam

 Nargesi Dam is one of the big dams under construction by Iran's Ministry of Energy in Kazerun.
 The purpose of building this dam is to control and contain floods, provide agricultural water for 12 thousand hectares of downstream lands, provide drinking water for the region and water for industry in the cities of Kazerun and Farrashband, including the water needed by Kazerun Petrochemical and the South Zagros industrial area, rehabilitate the Parishan Lake, provide Environmental water and electric energy production is 48.3 gigawatt hours per year.

 Kazerun Wastewater Treatment Plant

-Kazerun urban wastewater treatment plant with the current capacity of treating 17100 cubic meters of water per day is located in the south of Kazerun city.
+Kazerun urban wastewater treatment plant with a current capacity of treating 17100 cubic meters of water per day is located in the south of Kazerun city.
 The development of Kazerun urban sewage network is currently underway.